Code-Institute-Submissions/trigg4tables/README.md

 6. **Clear** Using the JavaScript reload method, the website can be refreshed at any stage by clicking the x icon, taking the child back to the start.

-7. **Todo & Revise Arrays** Times tables lists are generated, randomised, marked as completed and highlighted as needing revision, using 3 JavaScript arrays, timesArray, todoArray and reviseArray.
+7. **Tables** Times tables lists are generated, randomised, marked as completed and highlighted as needing revision, using 3 JavaScript arrays, timesArray, todoArray and reviseArray.

-8. **Feedback** jQuery hide, show, add and remove classes are used to provide text and visual instructions and feedback to the child.
+8. **Feedback** jQuery hide, show, add and remove class methods are used to provide text and visual instructions and feedback to the child.

 9. **Progress** jQuery is used to set the attributes for a [Bootstrap](https://getbootstrap.com/docs/4.3/components/progress/) progress bar showing the child how they are progressing.

-10. **Report** jCanvas is used to fill and format a HTML canvas element.
+10. **Report** [jCanvas](https://projects.calebevans.me/jcanvas/) is used to fill and format a HTML canvas element.
 This canvas acts as a detailed report showing the date, tables, time taken to complete and any tables that need to be revised.

-11. **Download** Clicking the download button converts the canvas report first to a blob and then to a png fileJa which can be shared.
+11. **Download** Clicking the download button converts the canvas report first to a blob and then to a png file which can be shared.
 JavaScript libraries [Canvas-toBlob](https://github.com/eligrey/canvas-toBlob.js) and [FileSaver](https://github.com/eligrey/FileSaver.js/) facilitate this.

 ### Existing Features *Responsiveness*